Quantum Spacetime Phenomenology: Other Areas of UV Quantum-Spacetime Phenomenology

-Test of Poincar\'e symmetry, and particularly of the form of the dispersion relation, are the big giant among quantum-gravity-phenomenology research lines.
-Probably something of the order of the half of the whole quantum-gravity-phenomenology literature concerns Poincar\'e-symmetry tests, while the other half is spread over several other quantum-gravity-phenomenology research lines.
-And the perception is even stronger for most physicists working outside quantum-gravity-phenomenology: many colleagues essentially identify the concept of quantum-gravity phenomenology and the concept of Poincar\'e-symmetry tests.
-This of course renders this section on ``other areas of Quantum Gravity Phenomenology" particularly significant for the overall balance of my review effort.
+Tests of Lorentz symmetry, and particularly of the form of the dispersion relation, probably make up something of the order of the half of the whole quantum-spacetime-phenomenology literature.
+The other half is spread over a few other, evidently less developed, research lines.
+Nonetheless for some of these other research lines the literature has reached some nonnegligible maturity, and even those which are at preliminary stages of development could be precious potential opportunities for quantum-spacetime research.

+Evidently the most challenging part of this review work concerns these other components of quantum-spacetime-phenomenology research, since it is harder to summarize and organize intelligibly the results and scopes of research programs which are still in early stages of development.
+But it is also the part of this review that could be most valuable, since there are already some works~\cite{polonpap,tedAP,subirMDRreview,hosseLee} attempting to summarize and review, although more concisely than done here in the previous section, the results obtained by the quantum-spacetime-phenomenology of Planck-scale modified dispersion relations.

+In reporting on the work done in these other quantum-spacetime-phenomenology reseach lines I shall use as one of the guiding concepts the one of assessing whether a given research programme concerns UV (ultraviolet) quantum-spacetime effects or IR (infrared) quantum-spacetime effects.
+The typical situation for a UV quantum-spacetime effect is that it takes the form of correction terms that grow with the energy of the particles, and whose significance is therefore increasingly high as the energy of the particles increases.
+For any given standard-physics (no-quantum-spacetime) prediction $A_0$ this will take the general form

+This is the type of quantum-spacetime effects that traditionally one expects to be inevitably produced by any form of spacetime quantization, and is the focus of this section.
+The possibility of ``IR quantum-spacetime effects'', effects that are due to Planck-scale spacetime quantization but somehow are significant in some deep-infrared regime, came to the attention of the community only rather recently, emerging mainly from work on ``IR/UV mixing in quantum spacetime'', and I shall focus on it in the next section.